Arctic Norway Hammerfest Sørøya Expedition: 9-Day Sea Kayaking Adventure

-(Sørøya Island – Moderate/Advanced Level 4+ Expedition)
+Sørøya Island – Moderate/Advanced Level 4+ Expedition

 Discover Norway’s Wild Frontier

 Explore the dramatic Arctic coastline of Sørøya—Norway’s fourth-largest island—on this 13-day sea kayaking expedition.
 Located off the coast of Hammerfest, Sørøya is renowned for its rugged mountains, indented fjords, and pristine wilderness, all under the endless glow of the midnight sun.
+Our route takes you through some of Norway’s most breathtaking and remote seascapes.

 Why Paddle Here?